modyo/modyo-docs/docs/en/dynamic/architecture.md

 - It makes it easy to test and debug the application's business logic.
 - It improves the modularity and reusability of the code.

-Modyo Dynamic's microservices are developed using the principles of hexagonal architecture.
+Dynamic Framework's microservices are developed using the principles of hexagonal architecture.

 ### Spring Boot
 Spring Boot is a Java application development framework that is based on the popular Spring framework.
 Spring Boot focuses on simplifying the process of developing and configuring Spring applications by providing a default configuration out of the box.